 - Connect the computer to an electrical outlet when possible because battery life is largely determined by the number of times the battery is used and recharged. - Place the computer in standby mode or hibernate mode when you leave the computer unattended for long periods of time.
-See "Power Management Modes" on page 45 for more information about standby and hibernate modes. - Use the Power Management Wizard to select options to optimize your computer's power usage.
-These options can also be set to change when you press the power button, close the display, or press <Fn><Esc>. - NOTE: See "Power Management Modes" on page 45 for more information on conserving battery power.
+See "Power Management Modes" on page 41 for more information about standby and hibernate modes - Use the Power Management Wizard to select options to optimize your computer's power usage.
+These options can also be set to change when you press the power button, close the display, or press <Fn><Esc>.
+See "Configuring Power Management Settings" on page 43 for more information on using the Power Management Wizard. - NOTE: See "Battery Performance" on page 39 for more information on conserving battery power.